 Britain has a new publishing company, Gritstone Publishing, the first to be established as an author-run co-operative.

 Gritstone specialises in publishing non-fiction and fiction titles relating to the landscape and the countryside.
-Its four founder members are all experienced outdoor writers and journalists who have decided that, by establishing Gritstone as a fully mutual co-operative, they will be able to exercise more control over the way that their work is published.
+Its five members (four founder members and one newer member) are all experienced outdoor writers and journalists who have decided that, by establishing Gritstone as a fully mutual co-operative, they will be able to exercise more control over the way that their work is published.